PriyankaN22/Dashboard-Visualization/Redesign Project/README.md

 ![Alt text](https://user-images.githubusercontent.com/31669563/32383682-e0889802-c075-11e7-8760-8858ceee5bd2.PNG)

-First of all, this visualization is not sorted based on pay gap.
+First of all, the original visualization is not sorted based on pay gap.
 Hence it is difficult to figure out in the first look which category has the maximum pay gap.
 Also, the visualization is based on each job role under each occupational category.
 Current claim is “Women are getting paid less than their male counterparts”.
 If we try to relate the claim with the data on the visualization, we see that lot of unnecessary information has been put at once which can distract the audience from the main claim.
 Holistic view of just the occupational categories would have sufficed the goal.

 Secondly, the viz compares the pay gap on the basis of job role which seems inappropriate.
 Job role in each category can be very different from the job role in another category.
 For example, skillset of a production worker is completely different than skillset of a lawyer.
 Hence, comparing these job roles doesn’t give us any useful information.